-The Camp HOPE America Program is a strengths and character-based summer camp and mentoring model with a six-day, overnight program, and follow-up activities during the school year.
-The program focuses on three key elements: 1) "Challenge by Choice" activities, 2) affirmation and praise for developing observed character traits, and 3) themed, small group discussion and activities focused on helping children set goals and then pursue those goals.

-Challenge by Choice refers to challenging children to set daily achievement goals by pursuing activities with perceived danger or risk (e.g., canoeing, zip line) while allowing them to opt out of those activities if the challenge creates unmanageable stress or fear.
-Campers are positively encouraged to engage in the personal challenges presented, however no camper is coerced, negatively pressured or unconstructively persuaded to take part in any activities.
+The Camp HOPE America program is a strengths and character-based summer camp and mentoring model that lasts for six days as an overnight experience and provides year-round follow-up activities.
+The program focuses on three key elements: 1) "Challenge by Choice" activities, 2) affirmation and praise for observed and developing character traits in youth, and 3) themed, small group discussion and activities focused on helping children set goals and then pursue those goals and the pathways to their goals.
+Challenge by Choice refers to challenging children to set daily achievement goals by pursuing activities with perceived danger or risk (e.g., canoeing, zip line, rafting, etc.) while allowing them to opt out of those activities if the challenge creates unmanageable stress or fear.
+Campers are positively encouraged to engage in the personal challenges presented, however no camper is coerced, negatively pressured, or unconstructively persuaded to take part in any activities.
 Campers are encouraged to support each other in their personal Challenge by Choice whether they determine to undertake a particular activity or not.
 All activities are designed to promote creative thinking, decision-making, problem-solving, teamwork and mutual support, reasoning, self-esteem, competency, self-management, group trust, organization, and goal setting.
-Even if campers do not participate in challenging activities, they are expected to participate in other daily camp activities and to follow all safety and group protocols.
-For safety reasons, campers are not allowed to leave the group setting or be alone at any time (the exception includes toileting or showering).
+Even if campers do not participate in challenging activities, they are expected to cheer on and support their camper mates and participate in other daily camp activities, and to follow all safety and group protocols.
+For safety reasons, campers cannot leave the group setting or be alone at any time (the exception includes toileting or showering).
+When children arrive at camp, they turn in their phones or electronics to eliminate distractions and focus on relational interaction with other campers and adults.